mehmetc/jQuery.PRIMO/README.md

 jQuery.PRIMO
 ============

-A client side convenience library for PRIMO v4.6 or better.
+A client side convenience library for PRIMO v4.6 and better.

 Installation  (TODO)